svetlyak40wt/dot-osx/README.md

 -----------

 This package includes two useful keybindings available in OSX
-application: Ctrl-W and Ctrl-U. First backwards delete one word, latter — deletes entire line.
+application: `Ctrl-w` and `Ctrl-u`.
+First backwards delete one word, latter — deletes entire line.
 These keybinding works in most system's text inputs and emulate command line behaviour.